 The Tax Cuts and Jobs Act (P.L.
 115-97), which was signed into law in December of 2017, included significant changes to the U.S. tax code that allowed businesses to deduct the entire purchase price of non-residential building improvements for the current tax year (up to $1,040,000 in 2021).
 Previously, businesses were required to write off a smaller portion of their equipment costs each year through depreciation, which meant that it took much longer to see the financial benefits.

 Fire Protection Systems are Now Eligible for Tax Write-Offs

 In addition to the annual deduction cap increase, the changes to tax codes included updates to qualifying expenses.
 Fire protection systems were not eligible for tax write-offs in the past.
 Fortunately, thanks to the Tax Cuts and Jobs Act, new and upgraded fire protection and alarm systems, including sensing devices, audible alarms, and heat and smoke detection equipment, are now considered qualifying building improvement purchases.

 Does My Business Qualify?

 Which businesses qualify under the tax code?
-Any business that purchased, financed, and/or leased new or “new to you” business equipment (including fire protection and alarm systems) AND put them into service between January 1, 2019, and December 31, 2019 qualify for these deductions.
-As long as the purchased equipment is used for business purposes more than 50% of the time, it is considered a qualifying purchase.
+Any business that purchased, financed, and/or leased new or “new to you” business equipment (including fire protection and alarm systems) AND put them into service between January 1, 2019, and December 31, 2020 qualify for these deductions.
+As long as the purchased equipment is used for business purposes more than 50% of the time and has a lifespan of at least one year, it is considered a qualifying purchase.
 Additional information on property that qualifies can be found here.